 - Tear or cut the kale into pieces around 2 inches long.

 - Place the kale into a large bowl then drizzle the olive oil over it.
 I work the olive oil in using my hands instead of tossing it.

 - Place in a single layer on a baking sheet and sprinkle with salt.

-- Bake in a 300 degree oven for 10-15 minutes.
+- Bake in a 300°F oven for 10-15 minutes, shaking the pan 5 minutes in.
 Start checking them at 8 minutes then remove from the oven when they are dried out and crispy.

 All calories and info are based on a third party calculator and are only an estimate.
 Actual nutritional info will vary with brands used, your measuring methods, portion sizes and more.